Aminul Haque (footballer): Muktijoddha Sangsad KC (II)

 In 2000, Aminul returned to Muktijoddha Sangsad KC for his second stint at the club.
 He won his third Premier Division League in 2000 and also won the Federation Cup the following season.
 He also played in the 2001–02 Asian Club Championship first round.
 In 2001, he suffered a spinal disc injury that almost ended his career, until the national team head coach at the time, György Kottán, arranged Aminul's operation in Mumbai.
 Nonetheless, due to the injury, Aminul stayed out of football for the entirety of 2002.
 Upon his return, he played an instrumental role in club's 2003 National League triumph under coach Shafiqul Islam Manik.

-In 2004, Aminul spent the Dhaka Premier Division League season successfully fighting for his position as the first-choice keeper with the club's junior goalkeeper, Titumir Chowdhury.
+In 2004, Aminul Haque spent the Dhaka Premier Division League season successfully fighting for his position as the first-choice keeper with the club's junior goalkeeper, Titumir Chowdhury.
 He later represented Muktijoddha during the 2004 and 2005 editions of the AFC Cup.
 On 6 January 2006, Aminul displayed a man-of-the-match performance against Abahani in the 2005–06 National League during a 1–2 defeat.
 In April 2006, he was loaned to Brothers Union for the 2006 AFC Cup.
 His performance against Mahindra United during a 2–2 draw was also praised by Mahindra coach, Derrick Pereira.
 Following his return from loan, he missed the inaugural Bangladesh Premier League season in 2007 due to an injury.
 In December 2007, he returned to top-level action, playing for Mohammedan as a guest player in a three-match series against Abahani.